jruels/secure-cicd-pipelines/labs/tekton_pipelines/index.md

 ## Docker Hub

-This lab requires a container registry to put the image to.
+This lab requires a container registry to push the image to.
 The most popular free registry is Docker Hub.

 Create a Docker Hub account.

-In a web browser, navigate to http://hub.docker.com and log in to Docker Hub.
+In a web browser, navigate to [Docker Hub](http://hub.docker.com) and log in.
 Creating a Docker Hub account is free and simple if you do not have one already.

 ## Clone the repository